square/reader-sdk-flutter-plugin/example/README.md

 You can view the [transaction details in Square Dashboard].

-## Step 3: Run the Flutter sample app for iOS
+## Step 3: Run the Flutter example app for iOS

 1. Change to the `ios` folder under `reader-sdk-react-native-quickstart`.
 2. Install ReaderSDK, replacing `YOUR_SQUARE_READER_APP_ID` and